mmarbout/Tuto_MetaTOR/README.md

 the new version should be released soon ...

-in case you want to have a look at it development and what we have done with it:
+in case you want to have a look at its development and what we have done with it:

 [Phages with a broad host range are common across ecosystems](https://pasteur.hal.science/pasteur-05269627v1)